viam-modules/onnx-cpu/README.md

 ## Use it with a vision service

 You will most likely need to rename the input and outputs tensors coming from the ONNX file.
-There is a new attribute on the mlmodel vision service that allows you do that.
+There is a new attribute on the mlmodel vision service that allows you do that [RSDK-6618](https://github.com/viamrobotics/rdk/pull/3565).
 You have to go to `RAW JSON` to actually be able to input the remapping, though

 ```
    {